 Clearly setting expectations on which communication channels are to be used really helps set the tone and encourages communication.
 For example, you may want ‘serious’ documentation always by email, whereas casual discussions can be done via Slack.
 It is important to ask that team members stay logged in to these tools to avoid any barriers to that communication.
 Something as simple as keeping that tab open will keep the door open for communication as well as creating a more cohesive and collaborative workplace.

 Take time to learn about others on the team.
 If you are physically sitting beside a team member in the office every day, it won’t take long to start learning a lot about them.
 This becomes more of a challenge when your team is remote.
-A solutions is having simple and fun activities.
+A solution is having simple and fun activities.
 It can make a big difference and help to grow a positive company culture with a remote team.

 At VirtualPostMail We Do The Following - Hold virtual meetings to keep everyone communicating with culture related news and events through “Lunch and Learn” sessions.
 At our “Lunch and Learn'' sessions we share TED talks or do activities related to our culture.
 During the "Lunch and Learn" we always finish by going around asking each team member to share opinions and speak about key takeaways from the hour.
-For us this helps to not only talk about our culture, but learn more about how others on our team think too.
+For us this helps to not only talk about our culture, but learn more about how others on our team think.

 Open Up Your Talent Pool To Hire The Best People